Download the all-new Republic app:

 Advertisement

-After widespread of COVID-19, a number of COVID-19 contact tracing apps were released.
-But recent reports claim that se contact tracing apps will fail to contain virus if proper public health control measures such as physical distancing and closure of indoor s are t followed thoroughly.
-Read more to kw or details about COVID19 contact tracing apps.
+After the widespread of COVID-19, a number of COVID-19 contact tracing apps were released.
+But recent reports claim that these contact tracing apps will fail to contain the virus if proper public health control measures such as physical distancing and closure of indoor spaces are not followed thoroughly.
+Read more to know other details about the COVID19 contact tracing apps.

 Also Read | With 2,474 New Cases, COVID-19 Tally Breaches One Lakh Mark In Telangana